Interest Rates and Loanable Funds

 Range of Interest Rates

-Although a single interest rate is easier to model and understand, there are actually a range of interest rates available to different borrowers according to their creditworthiness, but they tend to vary together because of inflation, which affects all interest rates.
+Although a single interest rate is easier to model and understand, a range of interest rates are available to different borrowers according to their creditworthiness, but they vary together because of inflation, which affects all interest rates.
 Interest rates also vary with the term of the loan.

-There are several demand and supply determinants other than the cost of loanable funds that shifts either the supply or demand curve to the right or left, thereby shifting the interest rate accordingly.
+Several demand and supply determinants other than the cost of loanable funds shift either the supply or demand curve to the right or left, thereby shifting the interest rate accordingly.
 Some of the major factors include the following:

 Risk.
 Generally, the less creditworthy the borrower, the higher the interest that the borrower must pay to obtain funds.
 In other words, they must pay a risk premium to compensate lenders for the risk that they will not be paid back.

 Inflation.
-Inflation is a major determinant of the nominal interest rate.
-This reflects the fact that the lenders do not receive any money until sometime in the future, during which time inflation will reduce the real value of the return.
+Inflation largely determines the nominal interest rate, reflecting the fact that lenders do not receive any money until sometime later, during which time inflation will reduce the real value of the return.
 Hence, some portion of the interest rate can be attributed to an inflation premium to compensate lenders for inflation risk and is proportional to the expected inflation rate over the term of the loan.

 Maturity.
 Longer-term loans usually have higher interest rates, not only to compensate the lender for the increased inflation risk, but also for the increased credit default risk, since there is a greater risk in not being paid back as it becomes more probable that the borrower will run into financial difficulty.
-There is also liquidity risk, since the lender will not usually be able to recover the principal until the loan matures.
+There is also liquidity risk, since the lender usually cannot recover the principal until the loan matures.
 Additionally, inflation lowers the real return to the lender that is proportional to the term of the loan.

 Loan amount.
 There are certain costs to originating and servicing loans.
-Generally, these costs do not vary much with the size of the loan, so these costs will constitute a larger percentage of smaller loans.
+These costs do not vary much with loan size, so these costs will be a larger percentage of smaller loans.

 Market imperfections.
-The actual interest rate paid by borrowers or received by lenders depends on the availability of information concerning interest rates and availability of funds.
-Since borrowers and lenders do not have perfect information about the market for loanable funds, there will be some deviation in the interest rates actually paid or received from the market interest-rate.
+The actual interest rate paid by borrowers or received by lenders depends on the availability of information on market interest rates and availability of funds.
+Since borrowers and lenders do not have perfect information about the market for loanable funds, interest rates actually paid or received may deviate from market interest rates.

 Although the above factors influence interest rates, economists sometimes talk about a pure rate of interest, which is simply the interest rate that would be charged for a loan that was completely risk-free with negligible administration costs and for which buyers can easily find current market information.
 Because treasury bonds exhibit these characteristics, the interest rate on Treasuries is thought to best reflect the pure rate of interest.